All Products

 Note

-If no resources are displayed, you can click Synchronize Cloud Resources in the Total Resources area to manually synchronize them.
-The time required for synchronization varies depending on the number of cloud product resources.
+If no resources appear, click Synchronize Cloud Resources in the upper-left Total Resources area to sync manually.

-4. On the Deployment Configuration page, configure the parameters as described in the following table and click OK.
+4. On the Deployment Configuration wizard, configure the parameters as described in the following table and click OK.

 Important